jovotech/jovo-framework/docs/05_platform-specifics/google-assistant/media-response.md

 # [Platform Specific Features](../) > [Google Assistant](./README.md) > Media Response

-Learn more about how to use the Google Action Media Response with Jovo.
+Learn how to use the Google Action Media Response with Jovo.

 * [Introduction](#introduction)
 * [Features](#features)